Home School Information

 A nationally normed standardized achievement test should meet the following criteria:

 1. The test must be nationally normed.
-It must have been given to a large number of students of the same age/grade across the country providing the norming data on which the scores are based.
+It must have been given to many students of the same age/grade across the country, providing the norming data based on the scores.

 2. It must be standardized.
-This means the test is the same for all students regardless of where the test is administered or who administers it.
+This means the test is the same for all students regardless of where it is administered or who administers it.
 Students are presented with the same administration procedures, allotted time, format, questions, order, and scoring procedures.

-3. It must be an achievement test.
-It must measure a student’s academic performance in skill subjects such as math and language arts.
+3. It must be an achievement test measuring a student’s academic performance in skills such as math and language arts.

 4. It should include evidence of a composite score.
-A composite score is derived from a formula (not an average) that usually measures the basic skills–the math and language arts portions of the test.
-A stanine ranks the student’s achievement on a scale from 1-9 based on the norming data for that test.
+A composite score is derived from a formula (not an average) that usually measures the test's basic skills–the math and language arts portions.
+A stanine ranks the student’s achievement on a scale from 1 to 9 based on the norming data for that test.

-Virginia students who take a nationally normed standardized achievement test must have a composite score in or above the fourth stanine in order to continue to homeschool.
-The fourth stanine begins at 23 percentile.
-There are many good tests that measure different aspects of learning.
+Virginia students taking a nationally normed standardized achievement test must have a composite score in or above the fourth stanine to continue homeschooling.
+The fourth stanine begins at the 23 percentile.
+Many good tests measure different aspects of learning.
 However, not all tests meet Virginia’s statutory requirements for evidence of progress.

-A note about MAP Testing: The MAP test is an online, adaptive testing program that can be given two to three times each year to a student.
+A note about MAP Testing: The MAP test is an online, adaptive testing program that can be given to students two to three times yearly.
 It measures a child’s academic progress and is used to adjust a student’s goals and curriculum.
-The test questions are changed according to each child’s individual answers.
-If a child gets a question correct, the next question is more difficult.
+The test questions are changed according to each child’s answers.
+The next question is more difficult if a child gets a question correct.
 If the child gets it wrong, the next question is easier.
-Thus, instead of using standard questions for everyone, it uses a standard process for determining what kinds of questions the child will answer next.
+Thus, instead of standard questions for everyone, it uses a standard process for determining the next questions the child will answer.
 Because of this, the MAP test is not considered a standardized test.
 Further, although the MAP test is nationally normed, it is not nationally normed as a standardized achievement test and cannot provide a composite score.
-The composite score is made up of the student’s math and language arts scores or a stanine ranking to report to the superintendent.
+The composite score comprises the student’s math and language arts scores or a stanine ranking to report to the superintendent.
 Therefore, although the MAP test is a good test that can be used for evaluation purposes or curriculum adjustment, it does not provide the information required by the homeschool law.
 (Reference)

 Testing Resources for Home School Families